Skip to main content

 Endpoint IDs

 Endpoint IDs are deterministic hashes of the full API specification.
 They are not names, not UUIDs, not auto-incrementing counters.
-The ID is derived from what the endpoint does -- its URL, path, method, parameters, and encoding -- so two operators calling the same API with the same specification produce the same endpoint ID.
+The ID is derived from what the endpoint does -- its URL, path, method, parameters, and encoding -- so the airnode's signature carries a commitment to exactly what was called and how the response was interpreted.

 Derivation